 With summer in full swing, many students are enjoying their time away from the classroom.
 There's no homework.
 There are no tests.

-With so many locations spread across the county, there is no reason for parents to not take advantage of this wonderful — and free — opportunity.
+With so many locations spread across the county, there is no reason for parents to not take advantage of this wonderful -- and free -- opportunity for their children.